Everything You Need to Know About ESSER Funding

 Despite the relatively free reign in spending ESSER, ESSER II, and ESSER III funds, the Department of Education is monitoring how the money is being spent.
 The funds may also be audited to ensure the money was spent in a suitable manner.

 The emergency relief funds are to be tracked, and “LEAs are required to complete and submit CARES Act Performance Reports throughout the project period.”
+In response to staffing shortages and other effects of the pandemic, it was also announced in December 2021 that ESSER III funds may also be used towards retaining and hiring educators as it aligns with the goal to provide a stable in-person learning environment for students.

 The Elementary and Secondary School Emergency Relief Fund that was part of the ARP included further stipulations on how funding was to be used.
 Within 30 days of receiving receive funds via ESSER, LEAs must publicize (on its website) their plan “for the safe return to in-person instruction and continuity of services …” Before going public with the plan on returning to in-person learning, LEAs must seek public comment for their proposed plan.